17 Fun Things to See & Do For First-Time Visitors to New York City

 citizenM New York Times Square

-For staying in the heart of Manhattan, you can hardly find a better place to lay down your head than the citizenM.
-The sleek 4-star hotel is just steps from Times Square and plenty of other top-notch places to see.
-Although citizenM’s accommodation model is minimalist, the hotel does offer a handful of cool extra amenities, including a rooftop bar and a gym with skyline views.
+For staying in the heart of Manhattan, we’ve hardly found a better place to lay down our heads than the citizenM.
+The sleek 4-star hotel is just steps from Times Square and many other top-notch places to see.
+Although citizenM’s accommodation model is minimalist, we discovered a handful of cool extra amenities that we dig at this hotel, including a rooftop bar and a gym with skyline views.

 The Dominick Hotel